 The Secretary records and preserves the minutes of the meetings of the Board of Directors and Business Meetings of the Society, coordinates with the webmaster to posts notices of all meetings of the Board of Directors and committees, and records and maintains records of all proceedings of the Members and Directors.
-The Secretary is also the contact person for sending out most FMCS email announcements, such as meeting notices, request for Ellipsaria and Walkerana input, and other important requests to the membership.
+The Secretary is also the contact person for sending out most FMCS email announcements, such as meeting notices, request for Ellipsaria and FMBC input, and other important requests to the membership.
+Notices for upcoming workshops or symposium should also be forwarded to the Unio listserve.
 Minutes of the Board meetings and Business meetings, whether conducted in person or by telecon, should be compiled and distributed to the Board for edits and corrections within 2 weeks of the meeting.
-Once corrected, the Secretary will forward them to the editor of Ellipsaria.
+Once corrected, the Secretary will forward them to the editor of Ellipsaria for publication.
+Meeting minute formats can be found in the past issues of Ellipsaria.
 The Secretary is also responsible for coordinating annually with the Treasurer to update the membership list of the Society, and maintain the membership database, including reviewing and updating the status of members.
 In addition the Secretary shall maintain copies of all official correspondence of the Society (comment and advocacy letters, etc.).
 Upon the election or appointment of a new Secretary, the past Secretary shall organize and transfer all hard copy files, notebooks, and digital copies of all official correspondence to the new Secretary.

-2.5.1 FMCS Website / User Interface
+FMCS Website / User Interface 2.5.1